-What is background?
+What is background in photography?

 The background in a portrait photo is the area behind the main subject and is usually out of focus, sometimes very blurry.

-What is the middle ground?
+What is the middle ground in photos?

 I know this is stating the obvious, but for the sake of clarity… the middle ground in a photo is the area between the background and the foreground.
 It’s usually the part we focus on.

 In portrait photography the middle ground is often the subject.

 So, that leaves us with the rest of the photo – the foreground, which is the area in front of the subject.
 In other words, foreground in photography is the area between the photographer and subject included in the photo.

 Most of the time the foreground is also out of focus.

 On the left the father and son are playing and, while it’s a nice moment, I feel that the photo on the right is much more dynamic, because the daughter ran into shot.
 It adds to the excited, fun feel.